adobe/aepsdk-edge-ios/Tutorials/edge-send-event-tutorial.md

 `cd` is the terminal command for change directory; the command above changes your terminal's active directory to the repository we just copied.

-The long string after is the full path (kind of like an address) to the code repository folder: `/Users/tim/Documents/aepsdk-edgebridge-ios`, taking our terminal window to the newly created repository!
+The long string after is the full path (kind of like an address) to the code repository folder: `/Users/tim/Documents/aepsdk-edge-ios/Tutorials/EdgeTutorialAppStart`, taken together, this command changes our terminal window context to the tutorial app code folder!

 </p></details>